If you are ready to buy a mountain bike, make sure you choose the right one!

 Can I write for you?

-– Yes, sometimes we are looking enthusiastic bike review writers.
+Yes, sometimes we are looking for enthusiastic bike review writers.
 If you can write according to our principles, contact us.
 We pay our mountain bike review writers.

-Want us to review your bike?
+Want us to review your bike and spread the word?
 Let us know.
 Also, read below.

 Our principles for bike related manufacturers